-OVERVIEW: The Ethics and Excellence in Journalism Foundation does not give grants to individual journalists, but rather focuses its giving on nonprofit media institutions and journalism schools in the areas of "investigative reporting, youth education, professional development, Oklahoma journalism and special opportunities."
-A special emphasis is placed on "ethics and new media" within each of these initiatives.
+OVERVIEW: The Ethics and Excellence in Journalism Foundation does not give grants to individual journalists, but rather supports nonprofit media institutions and journalism schools in the areas of "investigative reporting, youth education, professional development, Oklahoma journalism and special opportunities."
+It prioritizes "ethics and new media" within each of these initiatives.

-PROFILE: The stated mission of the Ethics and Excellence in Journalism Foundation is to give grants meant to "invest in the future of journalism by building the ethics, skills, and opportunities needed to advance principled, probing news and information."
-Grants are made to various organizations focused around the areas of investigative reporting, professional development, youth education, Oklahoma journalism and special opportunities."
+PROFILE: Created in 1982 by philanthropist Edith Kinney Gaylord, the Ethics and Excellence in Journalism Foundation (EEJF) seeks to "invest in the future of journalism by building the ethics, skills, and opportunities needed to advance principled, probing news and information."
+It makes grants to various organizations working in the areas of investigative reporting, professional development, Oklahoma journalism and special opportunities.

-Some of the things the EEJF does not fund include book publishing, literacy programs, documentaries, endowments, grants to individuals, international organizations, personal research projects, scholarships, and equipment purchases for youth education.
+The EEJF does not fund book publishing, literacy programs, documentaries, endowments, grants to individuals, international organizations, personal research projects, scholarships, or equipment purchases for youth education.

-Among the areas the EEJF focuses its support on, there are a number of critical factors that they look for.
+The EEJF looks for a number of critical factors in their grantmaking.
 These include improving the credibility and impact of journalism, increasing the "quantity, quality and ethical standards of investigative reporting and watchdog journalism on state and local issues," helping journalists make use of new tools and new outlets for their work, and encouraging "the development of digital innovations that make data about state and local issues more available to the public."

-Yearly, EEJF giving is under $5 million.
-LOIs are due in mid November.
+Yearly, EEJF grantmaking is under $5 million.
+LOIs are due in mid-November.